A taste of Réunion Island in Bushwick. Expect homestyle Creole dishes, tropical fruit liquors, and a summery vibe.

 Sonal Shah reviews Maloya, a Bushwick restaurant offering a taste of Réunion with its rhum-heavy bar and homestyle Creole dishes, perfect for a relaxed night out.

-"Highly recommended dishes include the pork samoussas, bonbon piment (lima bean fritters), swordfish massalé, and housemade rougail saucisses.
-The homemade combava and ginger ice creams are also noted as unique and delicious dessert options."
+"Highly recommended are the pork samoussas, bonbon piment (lima bean fritters), swordfish massalé, and rougail saucisses.
+The homemade combava and ginger ice creams are also noted as excellent desserts."

 Neutral"This user recommended Maloya, which specializes in the cuisine of R uevounion Island, and is conveniently located in Bushwick/East Williamsburg."